adnankanaan/KotlinFFmpegEditor/README.md

 - Add text overlay with color picker
 - Face swap detection
 - Draggable & resize responsive canvas
-- Easy to integrate one line to video start editer activty
+- Easy to integrate with one line
 ## 📦 Installation

 Add JitPack to your root `settings.gradle` or `build.gradle`: